alexjago/3pp-visualiser/README.md

+# 3PP Visualiser

+As 3PP contests become more relevant, a need arises for analysis tools.

+This repo contains a Python script to generate SVG graphs of 3PP contests, plus tooling to put it online.

+## Using the script

+Download and run `visualise.py`.
+There are no dependencies other than modern Python 3.

 # README - WSGI

 This folder contains a WSGI application intended for use with uWSGI (`threeparty.py`), and corresponding configuration files.